splunk/public-o11y-docs/gdi/integrations-list.rst

       <h3>Smart Agent integrations<a name="app-monitors" class="headerlink" href="#app-monitors" title="Permalink to this headline">¶</a></h3>
    </embed>

-Smart Agent integrations and monitors are available and supported through the Splunk Distribution of the OpenTelemetry Collector.
+Smart Agent integrations are available and supported through the Splunk Distribution of the OpenTelemetry Collector.
 For more information, see :ref:`migration-monitors`.

 Browse available monitors by category: